 - Legend: Satan helped Friedrich build the bridge, therefore the name; Devil’s Bridge

 Rakotzbrücke is a storybook bridge that’s tucked away in the forest of Kromlauer Park in Saxony Germany.
 This bridge is one of the world’s most famous bridges, due to its design and age.
-It’s a place where Instagrammers and photographers come from all over the world, just to get a glimpse of it – and of course to take hundreds of pictures.
+It’s a place where people come from all over the world, just to get a glimpse of it – and of course, take hundreds of pictures.

 It’s a thin arch stretching over the waters of lake Rakotzee and is built by hand with various local stones.
 The bridge is designed to be one half of a perfect circle.
-So when the water is still and clear, and when the light is right, it creates an illusion of a complete circle.
+So when the water is still and clear, it creates an illusion of a perfect circle.

 The legend behind the Devil’s Bridge

-According to legends, the architect in charge (the local knight) had a deadline to complete the bridge, and he hadn’t enough time to complete it.
+According to legends, the architect in charge (the local knight) had a deadline to complete the bridge.
 The legend says that he called on the Devil to help him finish his work, and the Devil agreed if he would deliver to him the first living being that crossed the bridge.

-The Devil completed the bridge and the story goes on telling how smart the builders were and how they would trick the Devil by making a rooster or goat walk across the bridge instead of themselves.
+The Devil completed the bridge and the story goes on telling how smart the builders were and how they tricked the Devil.
+They tricked him by making a rooster or goat walk across the bridge instead of themselves.
 The Devil would resort to an angry rage and then slaughter the poor animal before leaving.

 Best time to visit

 I’ve seen pictures from the Rakotzbrücke during all seasons of the year, and it all looks gorgeous.
-But I would say that it looks the most beautiful in fall since the surrounding nature shifts in all different kinds of colors.
+But I would say that it looks the most beautiful during autumn since the surrounding nature shifts in all different kinds of colors.